 Tweens have more options for activities, such as luge rides and jet boating.
 However, even they need to hit minimum weight and height restrictions for activities like ziplining or rafting.
 Meanwhile, New Zealand is a teen’s playground!

-Since you will likely fly into Auckland, spend a few days adjusting to the new time zone on the North Island, with time split between the city and the countryside.
-However, since the adventure capital is on the South Island, hop a domestic flight to spend the rest of your time there.
+Since you will likely fly into Auckland, spend a few days adjusting to the new time zone on New Zealand’s North Island, with time split between the city and the countryside.
+However, since the adventure capital is on the South Island, hop on one of the domestic flights that connect the North and South Islands, to spend the rest of your time there.
 The majority will be divided between destinations such as Nelson and either Queenstown and/or Wanaka.

 While the list of things to see and do in New Zealand is vast, the destinations on most bucket lists include: